hzeller/timg/README.md

 brew install GraphicsMagick webp  # required libs

-# If you do not want to include video decoding
+# If you do not want to include video decoding, install these additional libraries
 LDFLAGS=-L${HOMEBREW_PREFIX}/lib make WITH_VIDEO_DECODING=0

 # If you want to include  video decoding